isomorphic-software/smartclient-docs/classes/ScriptTask.md

 ### Description
 Whether the script task is asynchronous.
 A synchronous task is expected to return data directly from execute() and is considered complete once the execute() method exits.

-An asynchronous task is expected to start processing in execute(), and will not be considered complete [ScriptTask.setOutput](#method-scripttasksetoutput) is called.
+An asnychronous task is expected to start processing in execute(), and will not be considered complete until either [ScriptTask.setOutputData](#method-scripttasksetoutputdata) or [ScriptTask.setOutputRecord](#method-scripttasksetoutputrecord) is called.

 **Flags**: IR